logoPostPlanify

 Is Zoho Social free?

 Yes, but the Free plan does not include scheduling, a content calendar, or analytics.
 You can only post manually on the same day to 6 channels.
 For actual social media management with scheduling, you need a paid plan starting at $15/month.
-Alternatives like Buffer, Metricool, and Loomly offer free plans that include scheduling.
+Alternatives like Buffer and Metricool offer free plans that include scheduling.

 Does Zoho Social support YouTube?

 Yes, but only on the Premium plan at $65/month.
 The Standard ($15/mo) and Professional ($40/mo) plans do not include YouTube.
-If YouTube scheduling is essential, alternatives like PostPlanify, Buffer, Metricool, and SocialPilot include YouTube on all plans.
+If YouTube scheduling is essential, alternatives like PostPlanify, Buffer, Metricool, and SocialPilot include YouTube on their public paid plans.

 What is the best free Zoho Social alternative?

 Buffer offers the most usable free plan with 3 channels, scheduling, and AI captions across 11 platforms including YouTube.
 Metricool's free plan includes analytics, scheduling, and ad tracking for 1 brand.
-Loomly's free plan includes scheduling for 3 accounts with content inspiration, though it limits you to 5 posts per month.
+(Note: Loomly no longer offers a free plan — it moved to a 15-day trial only.)

 How much does Zoho Social cost for a team of 5?

 On the Premium plan, a team of 5 costs $65 + approximately $20-26/month for 2 extra users = $85-91/month.
 On the Standard or Professional plans, team members cost $10-13/month each, but collaboration features require Premium.
-By comparison, PostPlanify's Premium plan supports unlimited team members for $99/month, and SocialPilot's Premium supports 6 users for $100/month.
+By comparison, PostPlanify's Premium plan supports 6 users for $199/month with 30 accounts and approval workflows, while Scale supports 12 users and 100 accounts for $299/month.
+SocialPilot's Premium supports 6 users for $100/month.

 Is Zoho Social worth it without Zoho CRM?